 Andrea started at Middlesex University in April 2016 coming from the University of Surrey where she most recently held the position of Pro Vice-Chancellor Learning and Teaching.

-Previous positions include Director of the joint Language Centre of the University and the Swiss Federal Institute of Technology in Zurich, which she established in 2002, and lecturer in German at Warwick University.
+Previous positions include Director of the joint Language Centre of the University of Zurich and the Swiss Federal Institute of Technology, which she established in 2002, and lecturer in German at Warwick University.

 Carole-Anne joined the University in 2012 as Dean of School of Media and Performing Arts, and Professor of Theatre.
 Prior to joining the University she was Chair in Drama at the University of Ulster.